 Barred Rocks and White Rocks are common.
 All other varieties are rare, but online hatcheries may carry such varieties as Penciled, Partridge, and Silver Rocks.

 These are classic dual-purpose chickens, meaning they are suitable for both meat and eggs.

 They put on weight well for meat, and they are also good egg producers.

 About the Breed

 The Plymouth Rock chicken has a long history in the United States.
 Barred Plymouth Rocks were first shown at a poultry show in Boston in 1849.
-They have been nicknamed "america's favorite breed" as well as "the Hereford of the poulty world."
-Barred Rocks, as they're often called, have long been a favorite breed on small family farms and for backyard and homestead operations.
+They have been nicknamed "America's favorite breed" as well as "the Hereford of the poultry world."
+Barred Rocks, as they're often called, have long been a favorite breed of small family farms and for backyard and homestead operations.

 Plymouth Rocks are the most common variety, followed by White Rocks.

 Plymouth Rocks have a docile, friendly nature and do well even when confined, although they will be happier if they can freely roam.
 They have also been described as smart, sweet, laid-back, good-natured, active, and plucky.
 Of course, as with all breeds, there is individual variation, and some chicken-keepers have said that Rock roosters can be bullies, even while the hens are sweet.